ansible/awx-resource-operator/README.md

 spec:
   connection_secret: awx-access
   job_template_name: Demo Job Template
+  labels: job-label # optional field allowing for the job to be easily grouped within the Ansible UI
 ```

 It is possible to configure other things like inventory, extra vars, and time to live for the job.